johnkord/johnkord.github.io/usesthis.md

 - Adobe Creative Suite
 - Wacom Cintiq Pro
 - An assortment of VST/VSTi plugins
-- A top of the line 40xx GPU when they are available, for model training
+- A top of the line Nvidia 40xx GPU when they are available, for model training
 - I have been tempted by the Turing Pi 2, but I'm not sure I can justify the cost.
 I can almost certainly get better performance and power efficiency out of a single machine with a low end 12th generation Intel CPU.
 Also, Raspberry Pis are unavailable at MSRP virtually everywhere, so I'd have to overpay for them
 - I would like several tiny devices that can collect time series about the health of my plants, something like a Raspberry Pi Zero or even smaller.
 Simply put: devices that can take scientific measurements, run a basic prometheus exporter, and have WiFi!